What towns are in the MDC district?

 How is the project being monitored?
 Who oversees its progress to guarantee MDC is doing this right?

-The MDC is under consent orders with the Connecticut DEP and the Federal EPA to address the issues of combined sewer overflows and sanitary sewer overflows.
+The MDC is under consent orders with the Connecticut DEEP and the Federal EPA to address the issues of combined sewer overflows and sanitary sewer overflows.
 These consent orders establish deadlines that must be met.
-In addition, the MDC expenditures are constantly reviewed by the DEP which approves budgets as a condition of its funding (grants and loans through the Clean Water Fund) authorizations.
+In addition, the MDC expenditures are constantly reviewed by CT DEEP which approves budgets as a condition of its funding (grants and loans through the Clean Water Fund) authorizations.